Reltroner/employee-management/README.md

 ### 👋 Let’s Connect
 This project is part of my personal full-stack journey and self-branding initiative: **Reltroner Studio**
-Feel free to reach out via email or [GitHub discussions](https://github.com/Reltroner/employee-management/discussions)
+Feel free to reach out via email

 ---